UsmanSaleem2003/Finance_Manager_WebApp_NEXTJS/README.md

 7)\_React-Spinners-
 We are using this for showing spinner (loading) animation.

-8)\_React-HookForm & Zord-
+8)\_React-HookForm & Zod-
-For managing forms in react, we're using ReactHooks and zord
+For managing forms in react, we're using ReactHooks and zod. react-hook-form is a lightweight React library for handling form state and validation with optimized re-renders.
+Zod is a TypeScript-first schema validation library for parsing and validating form data with strict type safety.